sagemath/sagewiki_to_gh-2022-10-10/combinat/CodeSharingWorkflow.md

 - Overview of what's developed by who

-   Having a centralized place where all de development is seen is a good tool for team coordination and code management.
+   Having a centralized place where all development is seen is a good tool for team coordination and code management.
 It also helps early detection of patch conflicts.

 - Sharing code with beginner colleagues